racket/rhombus/shrubbery/0000-shrubbery.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 Here are some example shrubberies.
-A `:` in the middle a line is the same as starting a new line with indentation for the part after the `:`.
+A `:` in the middle of a line is the same as starting a new line with indentation for the part after the `:`.
 (Extra `:`s are allowed, but they are non-standard, and we don't use any extra `:`s here.)